-Diverter Plug installed in filter socket.
-Insert and twist 1/4-turn clockwise, same as filter installation
+Diverter Plug installed in filter socket • Insert and twist 1/4-turn clockwise (to new filter.

-- See Winterization Procedure at the end of this section. - When removing the coach from storage, always disinfect and flush the water system thoroughly before installing a new filter.
 After the system has been thoroughly flushed, remove the diverter plug and store for future use.

+- the right) - See "Winterization Procedure" at the end of this section for futher information. - NOTE: When removing the coach from storage, always disinfect and flush the water system thoroughly before installing a